-Status: We published a scoping paper on 18 July 2012
+Status: We published a discussion paper on 23 July 2013

 When should a person not be criminally liable because of their mental condition at the time they committed an alleged offence?
 This is the question posed by what is called the defence of “insanity”.

 Similarly, a person might not be criminally liable because they lacked conscious control of their actions at the time of committing the alleged offence for a reason other than their mental condition.
 This might amount to a defence of "sane automatism" under the current law.

 The current rules that govern the insanity defence (also referred to as "insane automatism") date from 1843.
 They have been widely criticised for a number of reasons: